MINDFULNESS OF BREATHING AND SMELLING

 Dogs have a slit at the side of their nostrils where they exhale the ‛out-smell'.
 (See this TED video on how dogs "see" with their noses).
 This allows the 'in-smell' to remain undisturbed in the nostrils, hang near the smell-receptors, and to build up over a series of 'in-smells', without being disturbed by the 'out-smell'.

 To empathise with how dogs smell, as you breathe out, open your mouth very slightly, with the lips just touching and you will 'taste' your out-breath.

 Then leave the lips very slightly open, and 'smell-in' through your nose.
-As you 'smell-in', something will close off like a valve at the back of your mouth.
-This will give you the impression that the 'in-smell' fills behind the cheek bones, the middle, top, and back of your head.
+As you 'smell-in', if your tongue is relaxed, the back of your tongue will automatically curl up, like a valve, where the 'K' sound or 'Q' sound is made.
+This valve at the back of your mouth stops the 'in-smell' from entering in through the back of the mouth.
+It sends the incoming scent directly through your nasal canals, filling behind the cheek bones, the middle, top, and back of your head.

 Let the residue of the in-smell and the out-taste build up - in the nostrils, nasal canals, head, etc., and the mouth, throat, etc., - over a period of five breaths, - savour those taste and smell residues.

-The Exploration of Panoramic Exercises develops my experience of how we digest smells, and how this deepens and confirms a feeling of reality inside our body.
+The Exploration Exercises develops my experience of how we ingest/digest smells, and how this deepens and confirms a feeling of reality inside our body.